UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

     ...
     ```

+???- question "What is `samtools`?"

+    `samtools` is the module for SAMtools.
+From [wikipedia](https://en.wikipedia.org/wiki/SAMtools):

+    > SAMtools is a set of utilities for interacting with
+    > and post-processing short DNA sequence read alignments
+    > in the SAM (Sequence Alignment/Map), BAM (Binary Alignment/Map)
+    > and CRAM formats

 If there is an exact match, that module is reported first.
 Of the module shown, also the different versions are reported.